GoogleCloudPlatform/python-docs-samples/cloud-sql/mysql/sqlalchemy/README.md

 ## Running locally

-To run this application locally, download and instal the `cloud_sql_proxy` by following the instructions [here](https://cloud.google.com/sql/docs/mysql/sql-proxy#install).
+To run this application locally, download and install the `cloud_sql_proxy` by following the instructions [here](https://cloud.google.com/sql/docs/mysql/sql-proxy#install).
 Once the proxy has been downloaded, use the following commands to create the `/cloudsql`